Sagelt/beyond/index.md

 allegiances, bonds, or other aspects of their character.
 The initial goal provided by the GM may also suggest forces at play.

-Each force is described by a name, area, goal, resources, plots, and opportunities.
+Each force is described by a name, area, goal, resources, plots, opportunities, and moves.

 -   Name is what you call it.
 -   Area describes the physical domains in which the force has